 - Sexual Harassment - Sexual harassment can take the form of "quid pro quo" or hostile work environment.
 Whether or not sexual harassment has occurred is a case specific analysis to determine how severe or pervasive the conduct was.
 If you suspect your business may be at risk for a sexual harassment claim or that you have been subjected to sexual harassment, give our attorneys a call.

-- Americans with Disabilities Act (ADA) – The Americans with Disabilities Act (ADA) prohibits discrimination against individuals with disabilities in employment an all areas of public life to include housing and transportation.
+- Americans with Disabilities Act (ADA) - The Americans with Disabilities Act (ADA) prohibits discrimination against individuals with disabilities in employment in all areas of public life to include housing and transportation.
 The ADA requires employers to provide reasonable accommodations to individuals with disabilities.
 Our firm is knowledgeable about the reasonable accommodation requirements and the obligations on both parties in reaching an accommodation.

 - Family and Medical Leave Act (FMLA) - The Family and Medical Leave Act (FMLA) guarantees some employees up to 12 workweeks of job protected unpaid leave.
 The FMLA only applies to certain employers, certain employees, and certain work and family responsibilities.
 Our attorneys are knowledgeable of the responsibilities of an employer and the rights of an employee.